AbedElazizShe/LightCompressor/README.md

 You cannot call Toast.makeText() and other functions dealing with the UI directly in onProgress() which is a worker thread.
 They need to be called from within the main thread.
 Have a look at the example code above for more information.

+## Reporting issues
+To report an issue, please specify the following:
+- Device name
+- Android version
+- If the bug/issue exists on the sample app of the library that could be downloaded at this [link](https://drive.google.com/file/d/1Cq5q_oKpqX0-Y6xw9M18UuIFJBEFiavx/view?usp=sharing).

 ## Compatibility
 Minimum Android SDK: LightCompressor requires a minimum API level of 21.